Protective Orders/Restraining Orders

 - Prohibit the abuser from contacting an individual at home, at work or by phone

-- Grant temporary custody and visitation of the children
+- Order temporary custody and visitation of the children

 - Require the abuser to pay for the abused person and the children to live in another house

 - Grant exclusive possession, but not title, of the home and/or jointly owned car to the abused person

 - Require the abuser to go to treatment or counseling

 - Provide other relief necessary for the abused person’s protection